Data configuration

 This article refers to BaseModel accessed via Docker container.
 Please refer to Snowflake Native App section if you are using BaseModel as SF GUI application.

-The settings in data_params block are related to data and used mainly to manage temporal splits to divide training, validation and test periods, as well as influence things like the method of sampling or encoding data.
+The settings in data_params block are related to data and used mainly to divide training, validation and test periods (you can ready more about how BaseModel handles it in this article), as well as influence things like the method of sampling or encoding data.

 Parameters